fennin3/Diagnosis-Code-Api/README.md

 2. Build and run docker container with a single command: docker-compose up —build

-## Migration and Populating the database with initial data
+## Migrating and Populating the database with initial data
 Open a new terminal and run:
 ```
 docker ps